Best Air Purifiers

 - Does not feature an operational timer

-There is an integrated smart mode that will automatically adjust the airspeed based on the current air quality of the room.
+There is an integrated smart mode that will automatically adjust the speed based on the current air quality of the room.
 Plus, with the real-time air quality sensor, you will know the current air quality at all times.

 Size and Coverage